Handlebar conversion for your motorcycle

 Before you commit to buying your ideal handlebars, first make sure that the dimensions are actually compatible with your bike, and check whether your existing cables are long enough to permit installation.
 The best way to do this is to have someone hold onto the original handlebar of your bike while you unclamp it from the triple tree.
 Then ask your helper to hold up the handlebars so that you can measure how much play you have in the cables.
 Now calculate the width of your new handlebars.
 If the cables are too short, you must check whether you can re-route the cables on the motorbike to gain some extra length.
 If not, you will need longer cables for your conversion.
 The same goes for brake lines.
 Electrical wiring harnesses can be extended by soldering in cable segments and insulating them with heat shrink tubing.
 Sometimes the clutch and throttle cables from a chopper or touring bike will fit older street or sport bikes of similar design.

-First undo the bar ends of the original handlebars.
+First undo the bar ends of the original handlebar.
 For this you will definitely need sufficient leverage, as the screw connection is often stuck tight.
 It is best to unscrew cross-head screws with an impact driver.
 If you do not have one, a couple of sharp taps with a hammer on a cross-head screwdriver that fits the screw exactly and then applying a constant force should help to loosen the screw.

 You can now undo and take off the switch units with a suitable cross-head screwdriver.
 If you're converting to a fatbar (clamping diameter 28.6 mm), you must first undo the central screw fixation of the handlebar clamps before the handlebar is removed.
-Please note that Italian manufacturers also make 28.0 mm-diameter handlebars.
-However, high-quality retrofit fatbar handlebars like LSL and Magura have a diameter of 28.6 mm and do not fit in the original 28 mm clamps!
+Please note that Italian manufacturers also make 28.0 mm diameter handlebars.
+However, high-quality retrofit fatbar handlebars like LSL have a diameter of 28.6 mm and do not fit in the original 28 mm clamps!
 Now remove the brake pump from the handlebar and disconnect the brake light switch cable.
 Wrap the brake pump unit in a cloth, and set it down on the light mount.
 Remove the handlebar clamp screws and take the handlebar out of the clamps.
 Once the handlebar is detached, it is easy to remove the throttle twistgrip unit or the clutch control without having to disconnect the throttle or clutch cable.

 If you are using new clamps, attach them to the triple tree along with the handlebar and tighten the lower screw fixation to the torque specified by the vehicle manufacturer.
 Next, loosely mount the controls and switch units on the new handlebar and then align the handlebar to suit your riding habits and the lines of the bike.
 Make sure that the handlebar does not hit against the tank or fairing at full lock!
 There should also be no tension on the cables: check that you haven't miscalculated in your choice of handlebar.
 If you have, first see if you can re-route the cables to solve the problem.
 Otherwise you will have to get longer cables.
 Once the handlebar is in its final position, you can tighten the clamp to the torque specified by the manufacturer.